 RCVS Practice Standards

-Priors Farm is a Tier 3 accredited equine hospital under the RCVS Practice Standards Scheme.
+Priors Farm is a Tier 2 accredited equine General Practice under the RCVS Practice Standards Scheme.
 The RCVS Practice Standards Scheme was launched on 1 January 2005.
 It is the only scheme representing the veterinary profession and was set up to: Establish a quality assurance framework to promote and maintain the highest standard of veterinary care to make more information available about veterinary practices, and so give clients greater choice.

 The RCVS Practice Standards Scheme has been embraced by the entire veterinary profession and replaces two schemes, one run by the British Veterinary Hospitals Association (BVHA)/Royal College of Veterinary Surgeons (RCVS) and another by the British Small Animal Veterinary Association (BSAVA).